Riesi/frog_emojis/README.md

 ## Contributing
 When submitting PRs keep the following in mind please:

 - only submit SVGs.
+PNGs will be automatically generated after a merged PR.
 - use the following naming scheme: verb/adjective+Frog+Object+Differential with camelCase.
 For example, `sleepyFrogFamilyTkg` for an emoji with a sleepy frog family, which is differentiated from a sleepy frog family, by including Tkg.
   - should you submit an emoji that has a clear emoji mapping to it, please prefix it with `U[unicodeChracter]-`.
 For example, `U1f35e-frogBread`.
   - should you be on Windows and case sensitivity seems to commit wrong, run the following command in the git repo: `git config core.ignorecase false`
 - only submit SVGs with the file ending `.svg`.
 Not `.SVG` or `.sVg`

+In addition to the following guidelines for the SVG's:
+- file name should contain spaces
+- the SVG should be a square
+- the SVG should not be all on one line.

+If you have Bash and Unix core utilities installed, you can execute the `checkEmojis.sh` script to locally check if your SVGs fulfill the requirements.

 ## Generating PNGs
-If you want to generate PNGs from the SVGs, you can use the `gen_png.py` script.
+If you want to locally generate PNGs from the SVGs, you can use the `gen_png.py` script.

 ### Dependencies
 - Python 3.9 - To run the script.